hellmarbecker/blog/_drafts/processing-flight-radar-ads-b-data-with-decodable-and-imply.markdown

 I am using Confluent Cloud and `kcat` as a client.
 (The package that comes with the current release of [Raspberry Pi OS](https://www.raspberrypi.com/software/operating-systems/), which is based on Debian 11, uses the old name `kafkacat`.)

-You have to set up the topic for the flight data, as well as an API key and ACLs in Confluent Cloud.
+In Confluent Cloud, create two topics `adsb-raw` and `adsb-json` for the flight data.
+You can create them with just one partition and leave all the other default settings in place.
+Also you have to create an API key and assign ACLs to it that allow both read and write access to those two topics.
 I have covered this in detail in [an earlier post](/2021/10/19/reading-avro-streams-from-confluent-cloud-into-druid/).

-For Decodable, you will be needing the cluster ID and REST endpoint (this is _not_ the broker endpoint!)
+For Decodable, you will be needing the Confluent cluster ID and REST endpoint (this is _not_ the broker endpoint!)
 You can find these in the cluster menu under `Cluster overview` > `Cluster settings`.

 ![Screenshot of Confluent Cloud cluster settings](...)